azureholic/Azure.OpenAI/README.md

 Set of tools to work with Azure OpenAI in an Enterprise environment

-Container the Azure OpenAI Chargeback proxy for internal chargeback
+Contains the Azure OpenAI Chargeback proxy for internal chargeback